Let There Be Life

 Where last week's episode ended hours before I was born, this was the first episode where I was out and alive.
 It also seems to be the episode where the show seems to be becoming alive as well.

-Not only are the characters and reoccurring segments becoming more solid as the writers and performers add extra layers while they become more familiar the material and the choices to be made, but the sets are also becoming less high school stage play in the non-prefilmed bits and the actually cast members seem to be developing their personas as well.
+Not only are the characters and reoccurring segments becoming more robust, but the writers and performers are also now adding extra layers as they become more familiar with the material.
+This is leading to better choices being made, at the same time, the sets are also becoming less high school stageplay-like in the non-prefilmed bits, and the actual cast members seemed to be developing their personas as well.

 Though this is another episode without any sketches that I would consider an all-time favorite, it was a solid show and very interesting to see the comedic side of Anthony Perkins.
 With that, I give you...

 - Chevy Chase reads fan mail criticizing the show for dragging out the sketch with unnecessary padding, only to pad the sketch as he goes by searching for words and drawing out each sentence.

 - Anthony Perkins opens the show, excited to be himself and not Norman Bate, to then act in ways that are even creepier than the psychotic killer, like eating a fly and pulling a band-aid off slowly to feel every hair.

 - The was followed by a segment called A President's View on Marijuana where idiot Ford tries to roll a joint to only fail really hard.

 - There was then a psychotherapy session that I was fully prepared for emphasis to be on psycho but it turned out Perkin's would sing Hello Dolly every time Jane Curtin tried to explain her situation.
 She couldn't focus on her problem because she was too focused on trying not to sing along.
 I kind of think this therapy might actually work.